AaronZ345/StyleSinger/README.md

 Generated wav files are saved in `infer_out` by default.<br>

-## Train your own model based on GTSinger for multilingual style transfer
+## Train your own model based on GTSinger

 ### Data Preparation